Fundamentals of Research

 A drug manufacturer has been new calcium channel blocker to detect a difference on lowering ability against versus placebo.
 The study is only powered to 60%.
 The study did not prove a statistical difference in depression scores versus placebo with a p-value of 0.16.
 Deriving Beta from the Power, β-value = 0.4.
 There was a 40% chance that we committed a Type 2 error.
 Or stated another way, there was a 40% chance that new calcium channel blocker did have an effect, but we were unable to prove it.
 Therefore, this type of error can be overcome by increase the sample size or increasing the time of study.

-internal and external validity in research
+Internal and external validity in research

 Validity of a study is a general issue of whether or not there are imperfections in the study design, data collection, or methods of data analyses that might distort the conclusions about an exposure-disease relationship.
 Validity of the study can be classified as internal and external validity.